Battle of the Sexes: Who Experiences Better Outcomes with Stable Angina and CAD (Journal Wrap)

 Sedlak TL, Lee M, Izadnegahdar M, et al. Am Heart J. 2013;166:38-44.

-Clinical Topics: Chronic Angina, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Hypertension, Chronic Angina

 Keywords: Coronary Artery Disease, Angina, Stable, Coronary Angiography, Demography, Smoke, Cardiac Catheterization, Risk Factors, Hypertension